-Brown recluse spiders have six eyes arranged in three groups of two eyes each.
-There is a space between each pair of eyes.
-This eye arrangement is an excellent way to identify a brown recluse spider as most spiders have eight eyes arranged in two rows, but it does requires a microscope for proper magnification.
+Brown recluse spiders have six eyes arranged in three groups of two eyes each with a gap between each pair of eyes (Fig. 2).
+This eye arrangement is an excellent way to identify a brown recluse spider as most spiders have eight eyes arranged in two rows, but it does require a microscope for proper magnification.
 Should you have a spider you suspect is a brown recluse, submit the spider in alcohol to your extension agent for identification.